Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Analysis

 Despite the remarkable efficacy of Multimodal DeepResearcher, the integration of visualizations poses new challenges.
 In this section, we categorize the identified common errors into the following two categories.

-\paragraph{Overlapping} Overlapping of elements is the most common error.
-It is generally attributed to two factors: (1) excessive information in FDV that complicates proper arrangement within limited space.
+\paragraph{Overlapping} Element overlap represents the most prevalent error in the charts, primarily due to the inherent complexity of determining precise spatial positioning for all chart components without real-time visual feedback during the coding process.
+This error can be generally attributed to two factors: (1) excessive information in FDV that complicates proper arrangement within limited space.
 (2) suboptimal placement of legends, labels and annotations.
-Illustrative examples of both scenarios are provided in Appendix~\ref{appendix:examples-error}.
+Examples of both scenarios are provided in Appendix~\ref{appendix:examples-error}.

-\paragraph{Hallucination} Hallucination persists as a fundamental challenge for LLMs~\cite{storm, datanarrative}, which also extends to the generation of visualizations.
-Figure~\ref{fig:hallucination} exemplifies this issue through a choropleth map example, where the model erroneously marked regions with inadequate data with hallucinated content using red color.
+\paragraph{Hallucination} Hallucination is a fundamental challenge for LLMs~\cite{storm}, which also extends to the generation of visualizations~\cite{datanarrative}.
+Despite explicit instructions to avoid creating fake data, models occasionally hallucinate when data is insufficient of unavailable.
+Figure~\ref{fig:map} in Appendix~\ref{appendix:choropleth} exemplifies this issue through a choropleth map chart.
+In this case, the model erroneously marked regions with inadequate data using red color, to denote the decline of a certain metric.